Your Will and Inheritance Tax

 - You may only claim the allowance against a residential property which forms part of your estate and has been your residence at some point;

-- The residence must be left to one or more of your direct descendents on your death;
+- The residence must be left to one or more of your direct descendants on your death;

 - If your estate is worth more than £2million then you may not qualify for the additional allowance

-We would always recommend regularly reviewing your will.
-We still see clients who have current Wills prior to 2007 who have complicated trust arrangements which may or may not be the most cost effective way of dealing with your affairs.
+We would always recommend regularly reviewing your Will with a qualified solicitor.
+They will be able to expertly guide you through the process, highlighting any potential pitfalls and how best to avoid them.
+We regularly see clients who have current Wills made over 10 years ago, who have complicated trust arrangements, which may not be the most cost-effective way of dealing with their affairs, under the current law.

-If you have any questions or wish to review your will, we are always here to help.
-Please call Victoria, Charlotte, John or Philippa on 0161 928 3848 or email email@example.com.
+If you have any questions around inheritance tax or wish to review your Will to ensure you are leaving the maximum possible to your loved ones, we are always here to help.
+Please call 0161 928 3848 or email email@example.com to arrange.